Kos

 Yes, you can travel as a foot passenger from Kos to Kalymnos with

-Yes, you can travel with a vehicle from Kos to Kalymnos with
+Yes, you can travel on the ferry with a car from Kos to Kalymnos with

-The distance between Kos to Kalymnos is approximately 18 nautical Miles.
+The distance from Kos to Kalymnos is 19 nautical miles.

 Kos Kalymnos Ferry reviews